 Class Autoloading

-Autoloading provides a hook to allow the loading of a class, the first PHP requires it.
+Autoloading provides a hook to allow the loading of a class, the first time PHP requires it.
 This is a more flexible way to handle the class definitions than the traditional inclusions, which requires good planning.

 Autoloading requires each class, trait, interface or enumeration to be stored in a distinct file.
 This is the most popular way, yet autoloading allows any other strategy of storage, as long as the class may be loaded based only on its name.